Diocese of Kamianets-Podilskyi: History

 On 2 September 1922, the clergy, Władisław Dworżecki, Feliks Lubczyński, Antoni Niedzielski, Walerian Szymanski and Ryszard Szyszko-Bohusz were sentenced to death by the Soviet Revolutionary Tribunal in Kamianets-Podilskyi for opposing the confiscation of church property and treason.
 The sentence was later changed into a prison sentence, from which the convicted priests were bought back by the faithful.

 As a result of the political tensions, changes in borders after the Peace of Riga and pressure from the Holy See, Bishop Mańkowski resigned on 9 February 1926 from the bishopric of Kamianets-Podilskyi and became the titular Archbishop of Aenus.
 On 31 March 1926, the apostolic administrator of the diocese was Jan Świderski.
 Archbishop Mańkowski died suddenly whilst travelling in a train carriage on 8 April 1933 at the age of 66 years, he was buried in the crypt of Lutsk cathedral.

 On 16 January 1991, Pope John Paul II renewed the Kamianets-Podilskyi diocese and appointed bishop Jan Olszanski.
+In 1993 this diocese gained some territories from the Diocese of Tiraspol.
 On 10 June 1995 auxiliary bishop of the diocese Stanislaw Padewski, a Capuchin priest, received episcopal ordination in Kamianets cathedral and later became the bishop of the Roman Catholic Diocese of Kharkiv-Zaporizhzhia.

 On 7 April 1998, Leon Dubrawski was ordained auxiliary bishop of Kamianets-Podilskyi diocese, he was ordained by the Apostolic nunciature in Ukraine by Archbishop Antonio Franco.
 He was appointed bishop of Kamianets-Podilskyi diocese on 4 May 2002 when Jan Olszański retired.

-In May 2002, the diocese was split in three dioceses, to create the Diocese of Kharkiv-Zaporizhzhia and the Diocese of Odessa-Simferopol.
+In May 2002, the diocese was split in three dioceses, to create the Diocese of Kharkiv-Zaporizhzhia and the Diocese of Odesa-Simferopol.